monk-io/docs/docs/develop/entities.md

 ### Module CLI

-The module implements methods to work with Monk CLI.
+The module implements methods to work with MonkOS CLI.

 Currently, it has only 1 method `output` that prints passed parameters to console.